The Swingin' Medallions: Popular residencies

 Originally formed as a way to earn extra money by playing at clubs and fraternity parties, the band's energetic, brass-heavy live act soon developed a strong following in the Southeast.
 In the summer of 1964, Earl Caldwell, the father of saxophonist Steve Caldwell, offered the group a residency at The Old Hickory, his nightclub in Panama City, Florida, where they would play six nights per week.
-To advertize themselves, the band created posters and gave away free tickets to beachgoers.
+To advertise themselves, the band created posters and gave away free tickets to beachgoers.
 Reflecting on the band's blossoming popularity, Bledsoe stated: "The crowds in Panama City got so large that we had to start having a matinee show on Saturday and Sunday afternoons.
 People would pack the place, standing on tables to get a better view of the band.
 Many days they completely blocked out the sun."
 During this residency, the band met Dave "Rockin'" Roddy, a popular radio DJ on WSGN, who secured the group a weekly residency nicknamed "Medallion Mondays"; after finishing their Sunday night set at 2 a.m., the group would drive six hours to Birmingham to play at the Oporto Armory.

 In 1965, the Medallions added "Swingin'" to their moniker to differentiate themselves from a Chicago band of the same name.
 That summer, the band continued their residencies in Panama City and Birmingham, however Jimbo Doares and Charlie Webber had replaced Gleaton and Pugh, respectively.
 By 1966, Jimmy Perkins had replaced Godwin on trumpet.
 Soon, Bill Lowery, a producer based in Atlanta, became interested in recording the young group, ultimately signing the group to a recording and management contract.